sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 <button>[Sigma Free Trial](https://www.sigmacomputing.com/free-trial/)</button> <button>[Snowflake Free Trial](https://signup.snowflake.com/)</button>

 ### What You’ll Learn
-This QuickStart discussed the features and benefits of using materialization in Sigma and also how to configure and schedule materializations to improve the speed and performance of your reports.
+This QuickStart discussed the features and benefits of using materialization in Sigma and also how to configure and schedule materializations to improve the speed and performance of your complex reports.

 ## Background
 Duration: 20
-The fundamental concept of storing pre-calculated data for performance optimization purposes (ie: materialization) has been around for several decades, with advancements and optimizations occurring over time.
+The fundamental concept of storing pre-calculated data for performance optimization purposes (ie: caching) has been around for several decades, with advancements and optimizations occurring over time.

-The concept of materialization is closely associated with database systems, particularly in the field of data warehousing and business intelligence.
+The concept of caching (or materialization) is closely associated with database systems, particularly in the field of data warehousing and business intelligence.

 It involves creating temporary or permanent tables or views that store the results of complex queries or data transformations.